Sorry, this page has moved! Please click here to go to the new location.

 Water Quality Monitoring

 The Environmental Monitoring Division of OC Watersheds implements monitoring programs to comply with municipal separate storm sewer system (MS4) permit requirements on behalf of the County, the Orange County Flood Control District, and the 34 cities of Orange County.
 Since Orange County is within the jurisdiction of two Regional Water Boards (Santa Ana and San Diego), there is a monitoring plan for each region of Orange County, as follows:

-While these programs satisfy MS4 permit requirements, the overall goal of the monitoring, assessment, and research efforts are intended to track progress toward solving existing problems, identify emerging issues that could become problems in the future, and support research and development that improves our understanding of key processes and advances the efficiency and effectiveness of monitoring methods.
+While these programs satisfy MS4 permit requirements, the overall goal of the monitoring, assessment, and research efforts is to track progress toward solving existing problems, identify emerging issues that could become problems in the future, and support research and development that improves our understanding of key processes and advances the efficiency and effectiveness of monitoring methods.
 The approach is based on answering the following five assessment questions as detailed in the State of the Environment Reports prepared in 2013/14: